johanfriis/obsidian-markdown-tags/README.md

 - Update the changelog with new features and fixes
 - Commit all changed files and create a pull request
 - Update the `manifest.json` with the new version number, such as `1.0.1`, and the minimum Obsidian version required for your latest release.
-- Update the `versions.json` file with `"new-plugin-version": "minimum-obsidian-version"` so older versions of Obsidian can download an older version of your plugin that's compatible.
 - Create new GitHub release using the new version number as the "Tag version".
 Use the exact version number, don't include a prefix `v`.
 See here for an example: https://github.com/obsidianmd/obsidian-sample-plugin/releases
 - Upload the files `manifest.json`, `main.js`, `styles.css` as binary attachments.
 Note: The manifest.json file must be in two places, first the root path of your repository and also in the release.
 - Publish the release.

-> You can simplify the version bump process by running `npm version patch`, `npm version minor` or `npm version major` after updating `minAppVersion` manually in `manifest.json`.
+> You can simplify the version bump process by running `make release-patch`, `make release-minor` or `make release-major`.
-> The command will bump version in `manifest.json` and `package.json`, and add the entry for the new version to `versions.json`
+> The command will bump version in `manifest.json`, commit the changes, create a git tag, and push to GitHub.

 ```bash
 git checkout main